dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 ---

 # Introduction
-In an era where privacy and security are paramount, one of the easiest and most effective ways to protect your online activities is by using DNS over HTTPS (DoH) [1].
+In an era where privacy and security are paramount, one of the easiest and most effective ways to protect your online activities is by using DNS over HTTPS (DoH).
 This method encrypts your DNS requests, preventing third parties from eavesdropping or tampering with your browsing history.
+[1, 2]

-Fortunately, Windows 11 provides support for DNS over HTTPS [2].
+Fortunately, Windows 11 provides support for DNS over HTTPS.
 Here's a step-by-step guide to help you secure your DNS traffic using DNS over HTTPS (DoH).

 # What is DNS over HTTPS?